Nostress767/Zenibou/README.md

-This is a simple engine for starting a window, capturing inputs and drawing pixels to the screen.
+This is a single include file for starting a window, capturing inputs and drawing pixels to the screen.
 At the moment it can only run on Microsoft Windows.

 building the example from source on windows with MinGW
 --------------